 10 Questions to Ask Your Doctor About Birth Control

-When choosing birth control methods factor in your age, health, family history, relationship status, convenience, and costs.
-Ultimately you want to make an informed decision that works best with your lifestyle.
+When choosing birth control methods, it’s wise to factor in your age, health, family history, relationship status, convenience, and costs.
+Ultimately, you want to make an informed decision that works best with your lifestyle.

 What are the different methods for birth control?

 Ask your doctor about different kinds of birth control.
 Female condoms, implantable hormone methods, and a birth control method that can temporarily terminate your menstrual cycle are new options available besides the pill, which has been available to women for decades.